GoogleCloudPlatform/spanner-migration-tool/README.md

 and [singers.mysqldump](examples/singers.mysqldump) contain pg_dump and
 mysqldump output for a version of the [Cloud Spanner singers](https://cloud.google.com/spanner/docs/schema-and-data-model#creating_a_table) example.
 To use HarbourBridge on cart.pg_dump, download the file locally and run

 ```
-harbourbridge -driver=pg_dump < cart.pg_dump
+harbourbridge schema -source=postgresql < cart.pg_dump
 ```

 ### Verifying Results